Skip to main content

 Alumni Profiles

 More SOM students accepted their first role in consulting than in any other industry, but that category contains striking variety.
 Students accepted consulting roles that focus on the nonprofit industry, healthcare, and strategy among many other fields.
-Further career diversity that doesn’t appear in the top-line numbers includes 5.2% of students taking nonprofit roles across industries and the 18 graduates who started their own ventures.
+Further career diversity that doesn’t appear in the top-line numbers includes students who pursued impact roles across industries and the 22 graduates who started their own ventures.

 Salary Data by Industry